The public cloud is an attractive option for hyper-converged infrastructure data backup and protection.

 The options for performing public cloud backup vary among HCI vendors, however.

-Nutanix supports HCI cloud data backup
+Nutanix supports hyper-converged infrastructure cloud backup

 The first public cloud option for Nutanix was the ability to send backups to Amazon Web Services (AWS).
 The company now supports Microsoft Azure as well.
 Nutanix public cloud backup relies on object storage, which has the lowest cost per GB of data stored.
 The configuration of these backups takes place from within Nutanix's Prism interface.